-Northlands College sits in a unique area: the region it covers encompasses 46 per cent of Saskatchewan’s land mass, but contains less than four per cent of its population.
-It has three campuses in La Ronge, Buffalo Narrows and Creighton, Sask., and offers select programs in other communities across northern Saskatchewan.
-Program areas include health, technical and vocational, trades, adult basic education, mining and university courses.
-Students can complete a full four-year bachelor of science in nursing at Northlands, and its mine-engineering technician diploma is the only location in Canada with in-class instruction.
+The region in which Northlands College is located encompasses 46 per cent of Saskatchewan’s land mass but has less than four per cent of its population.
+The college has campuses in Air Ronge, La Ronge, Buffalo Narrows and Creighton, and offers select programs in other communities in northern Saskatchewan.
+Program areas include health, trades, adult basic education, mining and university courses.
+Students can complete a four-year bachelor of science in nursing at Northlands in partnership with the University of Saskatchewan.